 Ultimately our Groups builds members’ self-esteem and, confidence and self-empowerment, to determine their own lives independently, including areas of physical and mental health, relationships, employment, finance, housing, special interests and self-reliance.
 It could be regarded in medical terms as a health program for Aspergers - without being therapised.

-Referrals keep coming to the group from local health services, schools, youth services and by word of mouth and have now exceeded our capacity to accommodate them in a volunteer-managed format.
+Referrals keep coming to the group from local health services, schools, youth services and by word of mouth and have now exceeding our capacity to accommodate them in a volunteer-managed format.

 *Please note these groups are for Aspergers Victoria members only, however you are very welcome to attend a meeting before joining our community.
 Join online today! and then receive the other benefits of being part of our association.